 Students who have completed 21 credit hours including the core courses may take the examination.
-The CPH exam is available year round at the PSI Assessment Center.
+The CPH exam is available year-round at the PSI Assessment Center.
 Permission to enroll in the exam will be coordinated by the Office of Student Services.
-The cost associated with the first attempt of the examination will be paid by the college.
 The cost associated with a second attempt for MPH students admitted prior to Fall 2015 will also be paid by the college.
-Students admitted Fall 2015 and forward are responsible for the cost of a second attempt, if needed.
+Students are responsible for the cost of a second attempt, if needed.
 Resources are available to help all students with exam preparation.